szaimen/Nextcloud-NAS-Guide/README.md

 - One Intel NUC from 2018 or later with 4 Cores or more
 - One SO-DIMM RAM latch with 8GB because 8GB should be enough for now and you will be able to upgrade the RAM with a second latch later on
 - One internal SSD with 250 GB which should be plenty of storage for this usecase
-- One external SSD for storing the private data with at least 1TB
+- One external SSD for storing the private data with at least 1TB (depending on how much data you are planning to store on your server)
 - Two external HDD's for backups with at least the same size like the external SSD each

 #### Currently (10.
 Nov.
 2020) the recommended configuration which should fit for most people is: